grafana/grafana/docs/sources/datasources/pyroscope/configure-pyroscope-data-source.md

 : Whether credentials, such as cookies or auth headers, should be sent with cross-site requests.

 **TLS Client Auth**
 : Toggle on to use client authentication.
-When enabled, it adds the `Server name`, `Client cert` and `Client key`.
+When enabled, it adds the **Server name**, **Client cert**, and **Client key** fields.
 The client provides a certificate that is validated by the server to establish the client's trusted identity.
 The client key encrypts the data between client and server.
 These details are encrypted and stored in the Grafana database.

 **With CA Cert**
 : Activate this option to verify self-signed TLS certificates.